tygoee/tygoee/markdown/fedora-nvidia-drivers.md

 ```

 2. The drivers should show in the Software Center.
 Install 'Nvidia Linux Graphics driver' (without a specified version, such as `470xx` or `390xx`)

+   > If they don't show up, install `akmod-nvidia-3`

 3. Reboot to apply the drivers

+   > When the drivers don't work, try to install
+   > `kernel-devel kernel-headers gcc make dkms acpid libglvnd-glx libglvnd-opengl libglvnd-devel pkgconfig`
+   > and reinstall the nvidia driver